abinit/abinit/doc/mkdocs-user-guide/respfn.md

 some information on the use of symmetries must be given.

 Some perturbations (including their wavevector) may be invariant for some symmetries.
-ABINIT is able to use symmetries to skip perturbations of which a symmetric has already been calculated (except in the case of strain perturbations).
+The code is able to use symmetries to skip perturbations of which a symmetric has already been calculated (except in the case of strain perturbations).
 ABINIT is also able to use the symmetries that keeps the perturbations invariant to reduce the number of k points needed for the